fifumain/fifumain/README.md

 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-Skills: Python / Django / PostgreSQL / HTML / CSS /
+ Main skills: Python / Django / PostgreSQL / HTML / CSS
+ Additional: SQLite3, GIT, MSOffice, BOOTSTRAP etc.

 - 🌱 I’m currently learning Docker/HTML+CSS